BramDriesen/rpi-jenkins-tower-light/README.md

 [end result here]

+Schematics and fritzing files can be found in the folder `/fritzing`.

 ## Version information

 ### Features to add / Todo list
-- [ ] Load settings from a config file
+- [x] Load settings from a config file
 - [ ] Web interface to configure the settings
 - [ ] Code improvements
 - [ ] Multiple projects support